 - Burning pain during urination

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
-Your doctor may recommend further testing to confirm a diagnosis and rule out other conditions.
+Your doctor may recommend tests to confirm a diagnosis and rule out other conditions.
 These may include:

 - Blood tests